linuxkay/yogurt/README.md

 Feature requests: Create server monitoring using github to get graph image.

-Add slash on each internal link end.
+Add slashes on each internal link end.

 References